candycode/parsley/README.md

 It is also possible to use this library to create Parsing Expression Grammar based parsers or parse simple languages.

+###WARNING
+Parsley is undergoing a rewrite that will end up with a full C++1y version implemented with parser combinators only; no explicit state machine anymore.
+The latest stable version can be found inside the *v1.0-state-machine* tag

 [(Preliminary public docs)](http://candycode.github.com/parsley)